hihipy/hihipy.github.io/README.md

 ### Treat AI output like an over-eager intern

-The framing from the obrador philosophy applies directly: an AI assistant producing analytical content should be treated like work from an over-eager intern who is fast, capable, and confident — but who has not actually run the query and is filling in plausible numbers from context.
+The framing from the obrador philosophy applies directly: an AI assistant producing analytical content should be treated like work from an over-eager intern who is fast, capable, and confident, but who has not actually run the query and is filling in plausible numbers from context.
 Every number, organization name, date, and percentage requires verification before it ships.
 The intern doesn't know they're confabulating; they're trying to be helpful.
 The verification step is what turns helpful-looking work into trustworthy work.

 ### When the AI says it ran the query, ask to see the output